5 Ways to Help Your Kids Stay Active this Winter

 Reduced stress

-You can find many free yoga videos* online, including Cosmic Kids Yoga and Alo Yoga.
+You can find many free yoga videos* online, including Cosmic Kids Yoga.

 No matter what physical activity your child participates in, make sure you’re always looking out for their safety.
 Remove any tripping hazards, avoid outdoor activities when there is ice on the ground and don’t push them beyond their limits.
-If you'd like to learn more about playground safety and other ways to help keep your child safe during physical activities view our injury prevention resources.
+If you'd like to learn more about playground safety and other ways to help keep your child safe during physical activities, check out our injury prevention resources.

-Children's Nebraska offers a proactive approach and practical tips to encourage children’s healthy habits and physical activity year-round.
-If you want to learn more about helping your child stay active during the winter months, reach out to their pediatrician.
+Children’s Nebraska offers practical tips to encourage children’s healthy habits and physical activity year-round.
+If you want to learn more about helping your child stay active during the winter months, connect with one of our expert pediatricians.